TomGemoets/Active_calibration/README.md

 - [x] Create the targets
 - [x] Perform the four-phase shifting method
 - [x] Perform the stereo-calibration
-- [x] Export the results in a XML file
+- [x] Export the results in an XML file
 - [ ] Visualisation of the results

 # Getting started